 - Don’t let the seeds get too burnt, or your paste will have an unpleasant bitter taste.
 Use a wooden spatula to stir the seeds into the pan.

 - Use a solid, strong mortar and pestle to pound away the ingredients.
 It’s an arm workout to make curry paste the traditional way.
-Make sure you don’t use clay, marble, wooden or decorative mortar and pestle for this job.
+Make sure you don’t use clay, marble, wooden, or decorative mortar and pestle for this job.

 - Best not to pound more than three ingredients at a time as it gets tiresome to pound in large quantities.
 Also, you may have big chunks of uncrushed ingredients if adding too many items.

-- Always pound the toughest and most fibrous ingredients first, as listed in the steps above and in the recipe card.
+- Always pound the toughest and most fibrous ingredients first, as listed in the steps above and the recipe card.

 - Add the shrimp paste last.
 It’s the softest ingredient for the paste, and if added too soon, I find it more difficult to pound the ingredients into a paste because it's too wet and slippery.